harrywang/harrywang.github.io/about.md

 ---
+layout: page
 title: About Me
-layout: page
+permalink: about
 ---
-# About Me

 Hi, my name is Harry Wang (Chinese: 王建楠).
 I am a Full Professor of Management Information Systems at the [University of Delaware](https://lerner.udel.edu/) with more than 15 years' research, teaching, and management experience in AI, business intelligence and analytics, business process management, and enterprise systems.
 I am also an affiliated faculty at the [Data Science Institute](https://dsi.udel.edu/) and the [Institute for Financial Services Analytics](https://lerner.udel.edu/centers/institute-for-financial-services-analytics/).